owasp-dep-scan/blint/README.md

 [![BLint Demo](https://asciinema.org/a/438138.png)](https://asciinema.org/a/438138)

 Capabilities review is supported for go and rust binaries.
+Support for dotnet would be available shortly.

 Supported binary formats:

 - ELF
 - PE
 - Mach-O

+You can run blint on Linux, Windows and Mac against any of these binary formats.

 ## Motivation